 - 1. Institutional funding and support with reference to: faculty positions, student recruitment procedures, equipment budget, library budget, funding for program advertising. - 2.
 Alternative arrangements for some program continuance and faculty (i.e., liaison with one of the other units of the Connecticut State University, etc.). - 3.
 Effect on accreditation, certification or licensure. - 4.
 The effect on any students currently enrolled. - 5.
 The effect on any other programs if courses are discontinued. - 6.
+Recommendations for ways in which the program could continue.

+B. Schools

-Recommendations for ways in which the program could continue. - B. Department(s) - 1.
-The effect on faculty status. - 2.
-The effect on any students currently enrolled. - 3.
+- 1. The effect on any students currently enrolled. - 2.
+The effect on any other programs if courses are discontinued. - 3.
 Recommendations for ways in which the program could continue.